Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 Will I have to be interviewed by the police once arrested?

-In many drink driving cases, formal recorded police interviews under caution may not be carried out and are not necessary.
 The purpose of recorded police interviews under caution are to gather evidence about a persons involvement or suspected involvement in a criminal offence.
 If there is already sufficient evidence against a person to provide a realistic prospect of conviction for a particular offence in a court of law then a formal recorded police interview may not be needed.

-For example if a person is pulled over by police officers whilst driving and subsequently provides a specimen that proves the alcohol in their system exceeded the maximum prescribed legal limit then no further evidence is likely to be needed in order to secure a realistic prospect of conviction in a court of law.
-The fact that they were witnessed by police officers driving and the evidential specimen they provided was above the legal prescribed limit will usually be enough evidence to secure a conviction.
+For example if a person was pulled over by police officers whilst driving and subsequently provided a specimen that proved the alcohol in their system exceeded the maximum prescribed legal limit then no further evidence is likely to be needed in order to secure a realistic prospect of conviction in a court of law.

-On the other hand, police officers investigating offences of being 'in charge' of a vehicle will interview suspects in order to establish whether or not there was any real risk of the suspect driving the vehicle while being over the legal prescribed limit.
+On the other hand, police officers investigating offences of being 'in charge' of a vehicle will interview suspects in order to establish whether or not there was any real risk of the suspect driving the vehicle whilst being over the maximum legal prescribed limit.
 In cases where the identity of the driver is unclear an interview would also be carried out.

 Top of page